flyway/flyway-docker/README.md

 ### Example

-Create a directory and drop for example the Oracle JDBC driver (`ojdbc8.jar`) in there.
+Create a directory and drop for example the MySQL JDBC driver in there.

 You can now let Flyway make use of it my mapping that volume as well: